 This leaves five states remaining.
 These states have more complex laws pertaining to hemp- and marijuana-based CBD oils.

-Lastly, it’s important to note that three states will be voting on marijuana-oriented initiatives during the 2018 midterm elections.
+Lastly, it’s important to note that two states planned to vote on marijuana-oriented initiatives during the 2018 midterm elections.
 These initiatives may have a bearing on the legality and availability of CBD oils.
-These states are:

-Michigan: If passed, the Michigan Marijuana Legislation Initiative would legalize recreational and medical marijuana use for all adults over the age of 21.
+- Michigan: If passed, the Michigan Marijuana Legislation Initiative would legalize recreational and medical marijuana use for all adults over the age of 21.
+This measure was approved.

-Utah: If passed, Utah Proposition 2, Medical Marijuana Initiative would legalize the use of marijuana for individuals with qualifying medical illnesses.
+- Utah: If passed, Utah Proposition 2, Medical Marijuana Initiative would legalize the use of marijuana for individuals with qualifying medical illnesses.
 The initiative was approved.
 In December 2018, the Utah State Legislature voted to replace Proposition 2; the replacement has been sent to the Utah State Senate.

-Two other states, Arizona and Nebraska, failed to garner enough votes to place marijuana initiatives on the 2018 ballots.
+Three other states, Arizona, Missouri, and Nebraska, failed to garner enough votes to place marijuana initiatives on the 2018 ballots.

-These laws are constantly evolving and the guidelines listed above should not substitute for legal advice.
+These laws are ever-changing, and the guidelines listed above should not substitute for legal advice.
 Before attempting to purchase marijuana- or hemp-based CBD oil, please review the laws in your state and, if still unclear, contact your attorney and/or state and legal representatives for more information.

 When purchasing hemp-derived CBD oil for sleep, you may be able to find products through one or more of the following establishments: